Skip to main content

 Saving even a little helps a lot

 A commitment to saving for higher education can be difficult to make, especially for young families with tight budgets.
 Ask parents of college students, however, and they’ll likely agree that any amount helps.
-Contributing regularly to your GET account can add up over time and help make college more accessible and affordable for your student.
+Contributing regularly to your GET account can add up over time and help make college and career training more accessible and affordable for your student.
 Whether you save enough to cover tuition, provide for a semester abroad, or simply reduce the amount of future student loans, you’ll value the effort for years to come.
 Here are some ideas to get started:

 Coffee cup iconSkip the latte and brew your own coffee.
 That could free up over $1,000 per year to contribute to your higher education savings (Calculation assumes a $4.25 difference between the cost of a latte vs. brewing your own coffee; and an average of 250 working days in a year).